npr99/URSC645/README.md

 Professor Nathanael Rosenheim

 Files include Google Colab notebooks and Stata Do files for sharing and reference.
+Test Editing.

 ---
 # Course Syllabus